lambdaclass/concrete/docs/PROOF_STATE_MODEL.md

 ## 6. What the state model does NOT decide

 - Width / signedness of arithmetic.
-That's the multi-width PBinOp item (ROADMAP Phase 4 item 7), independent of this doc.
+That's the multi-width PBinOp item (see the Phase 10 compiler soundness bridge), independent of this doc.
 - Whether `PVal` becomes typed.
-PVal stays dynamically shaped; type discipline is enforced by Check on the source side and by the Phase 12 preservation obligations above on the proof side.
+PVal stays dynamically shaped; type discipline is enforced by Check on the source side and by the Phase 10 preservation obligations above on the proof side.
 - Reference semantics.
 References are not in PExpr.
 - Atomics / concurrency.
 Phase 3 owns concurrency.